 Testing and Removal of Heavy Metals to Improve Sleep

-In 2012, Professors Alfred Kobal and Darja Grum at the Department of Occupational Medicine in Slovenia discuss elemental mercury exposure and sleep disorders.
-They attribute the symptoms of “mercury erethism” (abnormal mental excitation or irritation) to include irritability, mood instability, insomnia, and other neurobehavioral changes such as depression.
-While the aforementioned has been well-established, the exact mechanisms have been under-discussed in the literature.
+In 2012, Professors Alfred Kobal and Darja Grum at the Department of Occupational Medicine in Slovenia discuss elemental mercury exposure and sleep disorders, among other symptomology, found commonly in miners so exposed.40 They attribute the symptoms of “mercury erethism” (abnormal mental excitation or irritation) to include irritability, mood instability, insomnia, and other neurobehavioral changes such as depression.
+While the aforementioned has been well-established, the exact mechanisms have yet to be described in the clinical and medical literature.
 The researchers drew a correlation to how mercury blocks presynaptic sodium and calcium channels, thereby inhibiting glutamate uptake.
 This then increases the concentrations of glutamate extracellularly on the surrounding neurons producing neurotoxic effects due to overstimulation (excitotoxicity).
 This increase in glutamate then can reduce the serotonin levels by way of tryptophan availability.
 Tryptophan is an amino acid precursor to serotonin, and it is serotonin that then makes melatonin.
 They theorize that glutamate, and the inflammatory cytokines that result from glutamate excess, activate a tryptophan metabolizing enzyme called indoleamine 2,3-dioxygenase.
 A separate mechanism increases the production of nitrogen oxide.
 Both mechanisms can directly influence serotonin and melatonin levels and thus decrease sleep.12 We took the time to explain the technical aspects of this because Alternative to Meds has seen a strong correlation between mercury levels and a triad of symptoms: OCD-like ruminations, anxiety, and insomnia that present as being more or less constant.
 We truly feel that in those afflicted with that triad, and a body mercury load, the mercury burden has to be cleaned up in order to accelerate relief.
 Our experience leads us to consider that those experiencing insomnia, especially the constant and chronic type, should get evaluated for mercury burden.

 In a 2015 Sleep article, blood lead levels were measured in a total of 665 children aged 3-5 years old, and sleep markers were assessed at 9-13 years of age.
 The researchers found significant positive correlations between increased blood lead levels and delays in sleep onset, sleep duration, and frequency of waking in the night.
 They found that those above 10.0 μg/dL blood lead levels were significantly associated with insomnia symptoms and also were correlated with a higher prevalence of using sleep medications to combat the symptoms.38